semanticClimate/internship_sC/daily_progress.md

 - Gone through LLM-RAG disscussion created by Peter sir
 - Tried to understand the functioning
 - Registered for FSCI Scholarship Program
+### FRIDAY(20-06-2025)
+- Learned about Transformers and LLM functionality
+- Gone through LLM-RAG disscussion created by Peter sir
+- Created a wordlist for ar6/wg1/ch4
+- Should make the folders in order to submit.